Rabbitfish: Characteristics

 Rabbitfishes have laterally compressed, oval bodies which may be deep, or slender.
 A few species have a tubular snout.
 The mouth is very small and is with non protractile jaws which have one row of compressed, closely set, incisor-like teeth in each jaw.
 The teeth overlap slightly and create a beak like structure.
 The dorsal fin has 13 robust spines and 10 soft rays and the front spine is short, sharp and points forward, sometimes projecting from its "pocket" but it may be enfolded.
 The anal fin has 7 robust spines and 9 soft rays.
 The pelvic fins have 2 spines with 3 soft rays between them; this characteristic is unique to the Siganidae.
 There is a membrane which extends from the inner pelvic fin spine to the belly with the anus sitting between these membranes.
 The tiny scales are cycloid and may be absent from the head region.
 If present on the head they are restricted to a small area of the cheek under the eye.

+They range in maximum total lengths of 20 cm in the case of the blotched foxface (S. unimaculatus) to 53 cm in the streaked spinefoot (S. javus).

+Venom

+Rabbitfish have venomous spines in the dorsal and pelvic fins.
+In at least three species, the venom has been found to be similar to that found in stonefish.
 The fin spines are equipped with well-developed venom glands.
 The sting is very painful, but it is generally not considered medically significant in healthy adults.
-They range in maximum total lengths of 20 cm in the case of the blotched foxface (S. unimaculatus) to 53 cm in the streaked spinefoot (S. javus).